 Knowing that the untreated emissions of the FS engine are significantly higher than the CO, HC, and NO_x figures of past CSC winners, the Wisconsin team's first step in reducing emissions was the addition of catalytic after-treatment.
 Because the CSC emissions scoring is based on a combination of HC, CO and NO_x levels, a three-way, platinum-based catalyst was chosen for its ability to effectively reduce all three pollutants.
 W.C.
-Heraeus GmbH supplied custom 3-way catalyst (Table 4) for this engine's operating conditions.
+Heraeus GmbH supplied a custom 3-way catalyst (Table 4) for this engine's operating conditions.
+The Hearsus catalyst features a metal honeycomb substrate utilizing Emitec's SuperFoil® technology. technology influences the flow distribution causing turbulence within the cell channels.
+The turbulence increases the conversion rate allowing for the use of smaller volume catalysts and/or reducing back pressure [15].